 Working at an internship 8 hours a week and 120 hours over the course of a semester provides an opportunity to expand and apply what you have learned in sociology, anthropology, and criminology and to gain out-of-classroom knowledge and experience.
-Sociology Department internships help you think like a sociologist when you are approaching the process and substance of your work.
-As sociologists we have tools of analysis-data analysis, application of theory, knowledge about issues of diversity, inequality, power, social structure, social change, and organizations, that we bring to our work tasks.
+Sociology & Criminology internships help you think like sociologists, anthropologists and criminologists when you are approaching the process and substance of your work.
+As such practitioners, we have tools of analysis-data analysis, application of theory, knowledge about issues of diversity, inequality, power, social structure, social change, and organizations, that we bring to our work tasks.
 We also bring that understanding to the process of working with other people in professional organizations.
 Internships also help you explore careers, learn about their likes/dislikes and strengths/weaknesses, gain job experience, and develop professional contacts.